freepn/fpnd/README_0.9.0-release-notes_DRAFT.rst

 1.2 - Required / Optional Software
 ----------------------------------

-FreePN packages are available for Ubuntu and Gentoo using the live ebuilds in our `python-overlay`_ or the Embedded device `PPA on Launchpad`_.
+FreePN packages are available for Ubuntu and Gentoo using the ebuilds in our `python-overlay`_ or the ``.deb`` packages hosted on our Embedded device `PPA on Launchpad`_.
 The PPA sources can also be used to build Debian packages, however, we don't (yet) support any "official" Debian releases.

 In addition to the existing (FOSS_) package dependencies, there is one primary package (and related repository on github_) for each of the following two